SebastianDall/Scientific_Computing_Lorenz/README.md

     z = z + dt * (x * y - beta * z)
 ```

 ### Code Considerations

-In this assignement, I tried to follow the best practices for object-oriented programming.
+In this assignement, I tried to follow object-oriented programming (OOP).
+In OOP, you create classes, which are blueprints for creating objects.
+Once an object has been instantiated, it can be changed and manipulated with methods and attributes defined in the class.
+This is a very useful way of organizing code, especially when the code is complex and has many different parts.

 In the `lorenz` module, there is a `Lorenz` class (in `lorenz.py`) that contains all the methods and attributes for simulating the Lorenz system.
 The `Lorenz` class has the following methods:

 - `__init__`: The constructor of the class.
 It initializes the attributes of the class, such as the initial conditions, the parameters, and the time step.
-- `step_euler`: This method takes a step in forward in time, specified by `dt` using the Euler method.
+- `step_euler`: This method takes a step forward in time, specified by `dt` using the Euler method.
 - `solve`: This method solves the Lorenz system for a given number of steps, specified by `N`.
 As an argument it takes a method that specifies the numerical method to be used.
 The default method is the Euler method.
 When calling `solve`, the object keeps a `history` attribute, which is a list of all the states of the system.
 The `history` attribute can later be used to plot the results.

 Another file in the `lorenz` module is `plot_lorenz.py`, which contains three functions for plotting the results.
 The `plot_lorenz3D` function plots the 3D trajectory of the system.
 The `plot_lorenz2D` function plots the 2D projection of the trajectory on the XY, XZ, and YZ plane.
 Lastly, there is a `animate_lorenz` function that creates an animation of the trajectory.
 All functions take the `Lorenz` object as input.